citysecs/MAYhem/README.md

     </div>
 </div>

-Soon here on interwebz near you wherever you are.
+Saturday May 15th here on interwebz near you wherever you are.
 We gonna be chasing dem bad guys, so GET READY

 The event has two tracks both happening at the same time, so you've got some decisions to make